Modzybear/Open-Halo-Library/README.md

 ## Use

-To use the current code, you can play with the testing main in cache.cpp.
+To use the current code, you can play with the testing main in map.cpp.
 After the executable is compiled, you can feed in a map by typing:
 "./ohl <path to mapfile>"